BraydenCrumz/Learning-DevOps/README.md

 # Learning-DevOps

-This repository will be used to track my progress from nothing to, hopefully, DevOps Engineer.
-Currently SysAdmin.
+This repository will be used to track my progress from zero, hopefully, hero.
 ## Game Plan
 ### September 25th, 1:00 AM (EST)